How to dispose of fats, oils and grease (FOG)

-FOG stands for Fats, Oils and Grease.
-FOG originates from food products such as butter, lard, vegetable oils, animal fats, meats, sauces and dairy products.
-FOG is typically generated during the preparation of food containing these products and from associated cleaning/washing up processes.
+FOG stands for fats, oils and grease and originate from food products such as butter, lard, vegetable oils, animal fats, meats, sauces and dairy products.
+They are generated during the preparation of food and from any cleaning/washing up processes.